nzymedefense/nzyme/README.md

 ### A Graylog setup

+You need a Graylog setup with ah GELF TCP input that is reachable by your nzyme sensors.

 ## Channel hopping

-The 802.11 standard [defines] many frequencies (channels) a network can operate on.
+The 802.11 standard [defines](https://en.wikipedia.org/wiki/List_of_WLAN_channels) many frequencies (channels) a network can operate on.
 This is useful to avoid contention and bandwidth issues, but also means that your wireless adapter has to be tuned to a single channel.
 During normal operations, your operating system will do this automatically for you.

 Because we don’t want to listen on only one, but possibly **all** WiFi channels, we either need dozens of adapters, with one adapter for each channel, or we cycle over multiple channels on a single adapter rapidly.
 Nzyme allows you to configure multiple channels per WiFi adapter.